-In the future the Company may have a transaction in the nature of the normal business and the supportive transaction in the normal course of business which has the general commercial conditions dealing with the person who may have a continuous conflict of interest in the future, e.g. sales and purchase of goods, lease of office or lease of place for organizing a seminar.
-The requirement on making the related transactions shall comply with the conditions on the normal commercial conditions like pricing for related transaction should be similar to the fair price for the general customers.
+In the future the Company may have a transaction in the normal course of business and/or the supportive transaction in the normal course of business which is the general commercial conditions dealing with the related party who may have a continuous conflict of interest in the future, e.g. sales and purchase of goods, providing technical assistance or other services, lease of office or lease of place for organizing a seminar.
+The requirement on making the related party transactions shall comply with the conditions of general commercial terms e.g. the related party transaction should be better or similar to the terms of other third parties.

-2. Normal business operation and the supportive transaction in the normal business which is without the general commercial conditions, and the other related transactions.
+2. Normal business operation and the supportive transaction in the normal business which is without the general commercial conditions, and the other related party transactions.

-In the future the Company may have a transaction in the nature of the normal business and the supportive transaction in the normal course of business which is without general commercial conditions, and the other related transactions dealing with the person who may has a continuous conflict of interest in the future, e.g. the transaction with the allies who provide consultancy on the Company's strategy.
-The Company shall comply with the designated conditions in the contract strictly.
-In addition, if there is a related transaction in the future the Company has to follow the measures and procedures on approval of the related transactions.
+In the future the Company may have a transaction in the normal course of business and/or the supportive transaction in the normal course of business which is without general commercial conditions, and the other related party transactions dealing with the person who may have a continuous conflict of interest in the future, e.g. the transaction with the related parties who provide the consultancy to the Company.
+The Company shall comply with SET/SEC regulations to approve such transactions and comply with the designated conditions in the contract strictly.
+In addition, if there is a related party transaction in future, the Company has to follow the measures and procedures on approval of the related party transactions.
 The Board of Company's Directors may not approve any transactions that they may have a conflict of interest in accordance with the specified scope of the authority of the board.